Skip to Content

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-Valladolid, Mexico, is a charming colonial city with a neverending list of things to do and see.
-From exploring ancient Mayan ruins to taking a dip in a stunning cenote, this area is full of amazing activities around the Yucatan Peninsula
+Valladolid, Mexico, is a charming colonial city that’s bursting with history and a never-ending list of things to do and see.
+From exploring ancient Mayan ruins to taking a dip in a stunning cenote, this area is full of some of the best activities in the Yucatán Peninsula

-The surrounding natural beauty of this city is incredible for leisurely walks or bike rides or popping into a local museum.
+The surrounding natural beauty of this city is incredible for leisurely walks, bike rides, or popping into a local museum.
 There is a strip of river beach to catch a few sun rays in the perfect climate that is warm all year round.
-In addition, you can indulge in some tasty cuisine – from amazing tacos to cool and creamy gelato.
+In addition, you can indulge in some tasty cuisine from amazing tacos to cool and creamy gelato.
+And don’t even get me started about the cenotes – there are so many beautiful cenotes in and around the city for a refreshing swim on a warm day!

-It’s one of the great day trips from Cancun, but to fully take advantage of what this colorful city can offer, I recommend staying for at least 2-3 days.
+It’s one of the great day trips from Cancun, but to fully take advantage of what this colorful city can offer, I recommend staying for at least 2 to 3 days.

 To help plan your trip, here’s our complete guide to Valladolid, Mexico, including the best things to see and do!
 We’ve also included tips on getting there, where to stay, what to eat, and so much more!